 - What are the strengths of my case?

 - Is there anything I can do or information I can provide to help overcome any weaknesses in my case?

 - Ask him what his clients have to say about him.

 Our law firm offers contingency fees if we represent you in a personal injury case, such as a dog bite case.
-We have offices in Akron, Canton, Cleveland, Columbus, and Cincinnati, but our attorneys have represented clients in 55 counties and 157 cities and towns throughout Ohio.
-We have been in business for more than 40 years, and more than 30,000 personal injury clients have entrusted us to handle their cases.
+We have offices in Akron, Canton, Cleveland, Columbus, and Cincinnati, but our personal injury attorneys have represented clients in 55 counties and 157 cities and towns throughout Ohio.
+We have been in business for more than 30 years, and more than 40,000 personal injury clients have entrusted us to handle their cases.
 Verdicts and settlements have been more than $150 million.